Best Developer Tools Software 2026: 23 Tools Compared

 Product Starting Price Popular Tier Enterprise Free Tier Best For

-Mixpanel Free /month $0.14 /month $0.28 /month Yes Individuals and small teams getting started with product analytics
+Mixpanel Free /month Free /month Free /month Yes Individuals and small teams exploring product analytics

 Terraform Free /resource/month $0.47 /resource/month $0.99 /resource/month Yes Individual developers and small teams comfortable managing state locally